 Good old fashioned hair bleach can usually be found in your home at concentrations of around 3 to 6 percent.
 Did you know it is also a rocket propellant?
 This household chemical is extremely volatile and at 70 percent concentrations, lab grade, the slightest nudge can trigger an explosion.
 A concentrated peroxide explosive was used in the attacks in London, which killed 52 innocents in 2005.

 Extracted and purified from the foxglove plant, Digoxin is used to treat heart conditions.
 In proper quantities, it greatly improves the heart's efficiency.
 The so-called "Angel of Death", Charles Cullen, used Digoxin at pharmaceutical grade to kill over 40 of his patients.
 The United States' FDA has strict control of all the products which are using this substance.

 [Image Source: Pixabay]

-This chemical is commonly used as a pesticide for rodents and birds.
+Chemical called strychnine is commonly used as a pesticide for rodents and birds.
 As small quantities are needed for a lethal dose, concealment is easy for the would-be murderer.
 It has been rumored that this chemical has killed many historical figures from Alexander the Great to Robert Johnson.
 Strychnine is sourced from the seeds of the Strychnos nux-vomica tree.

 6. Sodium cyanide

 Well if it contains cyanide it can't be a good thing.
 It is commonly used as an industrial reactant.
 Accidental, or insidious, exposure to this chemical leads to death within seconds.
-Cyanide bonds to cytochrome c oxidase in your mitochondria, effectively disabling the cell.
+Cyanide binds to cytochrome c oxidase in your mitochondria, effectively disabling the cell.
 Poisoning from Cyanide tends to lead to the characteristic smell of almonds on the deceased, just so you know.
 Lethal doses are around 200–300 mg.

 Ever heard the phrase "mad as a hatter"?
 Apparently, it comes from the fact that Mercury was commonly used in the hat making process.
 This long-term exposure led hatters to the inevitable results of Mercury poisoning - dementia.
 Other early professions plagued by this unfortunate occupational hazard where early dentists.
 There are various publications confirming this.

 Mercury, being a liquid at room temperature, can evaporate easily and be inhaled.
 But more worryingly, it can be absorbed directly through the skin.
 Because of its volatility, this seemingly innocuous metal also tends to build up in the food chain, especially seafood.